-If you’re considering earning your business analytics MBA online, you probably have various questions, such as which programs are the best, how much it will cost, what it takes to apply, and what you can expect after graduating.
-This guide will answer these questions and help you get started on your journey toward an online MBA in business analytics.
+If you’re considering earning your business analytics MBA online, you likely have plenty of questions, like which programs are the best, how much do programs cost, what are the application requirements, and what will the job market look like after graduating.
+This guide will answer these questions and more, and will help you get started on your journey toward an online MBA in business analytics.

-For students looking to earn an online business analytics MBA , you are in luck as there are many degree options available.
-Some programs stand out more than others in terms of flexibility and curriculum quality; however, we’ve identified three quality programs to highlight below.
-These programs offer a snapshot of our full ranking lust of online MBA business analytics programs, which will be released soon.
+Students looking to earn an online business analytics MBA are in luck, as there are many online degree options available.
+Some programs stand out more than others in terms of flexibility and curriculum quality and we’ve highlighted three of the very best below.
+These programs offer a snapshot of our full ranking list of online MBA business analytics programs, which will be released soon.

 Ohio University

 Ohio University offers the AACSB-accredited Online MBA with a Concentration in Business Analytics program for business students looking to analyze data to improve business decisions.
-The Ohio University curriculum consists of 35 credits, most of which cover the conventional MBA-oriented business topics, like management and business strategy.
+The program’s curriculum consists of 35 credits, most of which cover conventional MBA-oriented business topics like management and business strategy.
 The business analytics coursework will include classes such as Prescriptive Analytics, Business Intelligence, and Predictive Analysis.
-These classes address topics such as data mining and simulation modeling.
-The overall programs can be finished in just two years.
+These classes address topics that include data mining and simulation modeling.
+Most students will complete their studies in just two years.

-The vast majority of the academic requirements can be completed online.
+The vast majority of the degree requirements can be completed online.
 However, students must also finish an on-campus residency for a Leadership Development Program (LDP).
-The LDP is offered several times each year, although students only need to attend one session, which lasts two days.
-During this time, they will listen to guest speakers talk about business leadership and network with classmates and faculty while learning how their classes apply in the real world.
+The LDP is offered several times each year, although students only attend one session, which lasts two days.
+During this time, students will listen to guest speakers discuss business leadership and network with classmates and faculty while learning how their gained knowledge and skills will apply in the real world.

 Clemson University

-One of the standout features of Clemson University’s online MBA in Business Analytics program is that its online classes are offered in both a synchronous or asynchronous format.
+One of the standout features of Clemson University’s online MBA in Business Analytics program is that its online classes are offered in both synchronous and asynchronous formats.
 This allows students to attend live classes and ask questions and contribute in real-time.
-Alternatively, they can opt to attend class by watching a recorded lecture.
+Alternatively, they can opt to attend classes at their convenience by watching recorded lectures.

 University of South Dakota